 Scholarships are granted to bright young Indian students to read at top rated American, European and UK institutions for a full-time Masters, M.Phil or a Doctorate programme.
 The maximum funding given by the Foundation is USD 100,000 to cover programme tuition as well as scholars’ living expenses, healthcare, and one-way airfare.

 The Foundation has joint scholarship schemes with Imperial College London, Royal College of Art (RCA) London, School of Oriental and African Studies (SOAS) London, University of Cambridge via the Cambridge Trust, Sciences Po, Paris.

-Caveat: They do not offer for engineering streams in all the schools.
+Caveat: They do not fund engineering streams in all the schools.
 So, check before you apply.

 2. Aga Khan Foundation International Scholarship Programme

 Scholarships are awarded on a 50% grant: 50% loan basis through a competitive application process once a year.
 The Foundation gives priority to requests for Master’s level courses but is willing to consider applications for PhD programmes, only in the case of outstanding students who are highly recommended for doctoral studies by their professors and who need a PhD for the fulfilment of their career objectives (academic or research oriented)

 Caveat: Given to those who have no other means of financing their education.